Charmed season 2

-The second season of Charmed, an American supernatural drama television series created by Constance M. Burge, originally aired in the United States on The WB from September 30, 1999 through May 18, 2000.
+The second season of Charmed, an American supernatural drama television series created by Constance M. Burge, originally aired in the United States on The WB from September 30, 1999, through May 18, 2000.
 Airing on Thursdays at 9:00 pm.
 Paramount Home Entertainment released the complete second season in a six-disc box set on September 6, 2005.
+It was later released on high-definition blu-ray on October 22, 2019.